Pepi Ng

 Here are some screenshots of the Zoom conversations I had with some of the representatives from each organization.

-Conversation with Felicity Spector from Bake for Ukraine.Conversation with Edwin Baffour from Food Sovereignty Ghana.Conversation with Martina from Groenten Zonder Grenzen Rotterdam Conversation with Anthony Kwache fromKenya National Alliance of Street Vendors and Informal Traders (KENASVIT).
+Conversation with Anthony Kwache fromKenya National Alliance of Street Vendors and Informal Traders (KENASVIT).

-(c) Transcription
+e) Transcription

 Small snippet of my transcription of my conversation with Joshua Sbicca from Prison Agriculture Lab.

-(d) Writing, editing, proof-reading
+f) Writing, editing, proof-reading

-After I am done with a text that I am happy with, I would send it to the respective organization for them to read, review and provide feedback.
-I wanted whatever I wrote to accurately represent the work they do.Small snippet of the article I wrote about Hong Kong Anti-Extradition Mooncakes.
+After I was done with a draft, I would send it to the respective organization for them to read, review and provide feedback.
+I wanted whatever I wrote to accurately represent the work they do.

-(e) Designing
+g) Designing

-Designing was another part of the process I completely under-estimated.
-I wanted the book to be as accessible for all as possible, so I made sure to use easy-to-read fonts and font-size and large image-to-text ratio.
-An extremely time-consuming part of the process was finding images for each story- either from the organization themself, or via copyright-free sites.Screenshot of my InDesign file, where I designed my book.
+I wanted the book to be as accessible for all as possible, so I used easy-to-read fonts and font-size and large image-to-text ratio.
+An extremely time-consuming part of the process was finding images for each story- either from the organization themself, or via copyright-free sites.

-(e) Printing & Binding
+h) Printing & Binding

 I spent hours in the Design Lab in my school printing, cutting, folding and binding many copies of the book.
-I really enjoyed the hands-on craft of book-binding and learning from the different book and zine-makers around me.

-(f) Final product
+i) Final product

-You can view and download the pdf version of my book here.
+You can view and download the pdf version of my book here

 3. Protest Food Online Archive